thosgood/this-weeks-finds/markdown/week11.md

-week11
+# Week 11

 I'm hitting the road again tomorrow and will be going to the Quantum Topology conference in Kansas until Sunday, so I thought I'd post this week's finds early.
 As a result they'll be pretty brief.
-Let me start with one that I mentioned in [week9](week9.html) but is now easier to
+Let me start with one that I mentioned in "week9" but is now easier to
 get:

 1) Unique determination of an inner product by adjointness relations in